b2p-fred/Test-SF5/doc/Symfony.md

 ```
 **Hint**: To use this solution, you can also `Create terminal` in a container from the PHPStorm IDE

-Second solution, run Symfony commands in the container:
+Second solution, run Symfony commands in the container from the host:
 ```shell
 # Check Symfony requirements
 $ docker exec -it docker_sf5_php-fpm symfony check:requirements